IV Drug Use

 HIV/AIDS

 More than 1 million people in the U.S. have HIV, the virus that causes AIDS.
-It’s estimated that about 10% of HIV cases are caused by intravenous drug use.
+It’s estimated that about 10% of new HIV cases are caused by intravenous drug use.
 Injecting the drugs and the lifestyle that may accompany drug use can increase the risk of infection.
 Experts say that the most common cause of death from AIDS is sepsis.

 Hepatitis